SAP/openui5-worklist-app/README.md

 # openui5-worklist-app

-> [OpenUI5](https://github.com/SAP/openui5) worklist skeleton app using Grunt & Bower
+> [OpenUI5](https://github.com/SAP/openui5) worklist skeleton app using Grunt & Bower.
+The SAPUI5 Worklist Application template implements a typical worklist floorplan, one of the design patterns that is specified by the [SAP Fiori Design Guidelines](https://experience.sap.com/fiori-design/).
+It includes generic application functionality and tests that can be easily extended with custom functionality if needed.
+You can find more documentation on this template [here](https://sapui5.hana.ondemand.com/#docs/guide/a77f2d29299247f8a3e30226507b1765.html).

 ## Getting started